Hospital de Tavera

 Facade of the Hospital de Tavera.

-The Hospital de Tavera, also known as the Hospital de San Juan Bautista, Hospital de afuera, or simply as Hospital Tavera, is an important building of Renaissance architecture located is in the Spanish city of Toledo.
+The Hospital de Tavera, also known as the Hospital de San Juan Bautista, Hospital de afuera, or simply as Hospital Tavera, is an important building of Renaissance architecture located in the Spanish city of Toledo.
 It was built between 1541 and 1603 by order of the Cardinal Tavera.
 This hospital is dedicated to John the Baptist and also served as pantheon for its patron, Cardinal Tavera.
 Initially it began to be constructed under the supervision of Alonso de Covarrubias, being succeeded by other architects, with Bartolomé Bustamante finishing the work.

-The remoteness with the old part of the city made it known as el hospital de afuera, since within the walls there already existed the Hospital de Santa Cruz.
+The remoteness with the old part of the city made it known as el hospital de afuera (the hospital outside), since within the walls there already existed the Hospital de Santa Cruz.

 Currently the building remains the property of the House of Medinaceli and inside it is the Museo Fundación Lerma, which houses part of the artistic collections of this lineage, as well as the Section of the Nobility of the National Historic Archive.